Just Tell Her Jim Said Hello

-"Just Tell Her Jim Said Hello" is a song originally recorded by Elvis Presley with The Jordanaires written by Jerry Leiber and Mike Stoller.
+"Just Tell Her Jim Said Hello" is a song originally recorded by Elvis Presley with backing vocals provided by The Jordanaires.
+It was written by Jerry Leiber and Mike Stoller.
 It reached number 55 on the Billboard Hot 100 in 1962.

 Composition

 The song was written by Jerry Leiber and Mike Stoller and published by Elvis Presley Music, Inc.

 Recording and releases

-Elvis Presley recorded the song on March 19, 1962, at RCA's Studio B in Nashville.
+Elvis Presley recorded the song on March 19, 1962, at RCA Studio B in Nashville, Tennessee.
 The recording sessions featured Grady Martin on guitar and vibes, Harold Bradley and Scotty Moore on guitar, Bob Moore on bass, Buddy Harman and D.J.
 Fontana on drums, Floyd Cramer on piano and organ, Boots Randolph on saxophone and vibes.
 Additional vocals were provided by Millie Kirkham and The Jordanaires.

 The song was recorded during a two-night recording session in March 1962 in Nashville that resulted in Elvis' album Pot Luck.
 The Elvis Presley official website recounts: